-- The measurement system shall be installed & maintained according to the applicable standards regarding electrical installations in a hazardous areas. - Before installation, read carefully the operating manual of the RHEONIK Coriolis Flowmeter. - The mounting, electrical installation, commissioning and maintenance are to be carried out by qualified personal only who are trained in explosion protection. - All national regulations concerning the installation, maintenance and repair of instruments in explosion hazardous areas must be observed. - The required temperature class, based on the ambient temperature and the fluid temperature must correspond to the values indicated on the meter Ex-type label and as indicated in paragraph "Thermal Safety Limits" in this safety instruction manual. - For the connection between RHM and RHE only the cable delivered by Rheonik may be used.
+- The measurement system shall be installed & maintained according to the applicable standards regarding electrical installations in a hazardous areas. - Before installation, read carefully the operating manual of the RHEONIK Coriolis Flowmeter. - The mounting, electrical installation, commissioning and maintenance are to be carried out by qualified personal only who are trained in explosion protection. - All national regulations concerning the installation, maintenance and repair of instruments in explosion hazardous areas must be observed. - The required temperature class, based on the ambient temperature and the fluid temperature must correspond to the values indicated on the meter type label. - For the maximum allowed fluid temperatures refer to chapter "A.4 Thermal Safety Limits" in this safety instruction manual. - For the connection between RHM and RHE only the cable delivered by Rheonik may be used.
 The use of any other cable shall be clarified with Rheonik beforehand.
-For intrinsically safe RHM the cable between RHM and RHE or the barrier EZB is intrinsically safe. - For safety reasons the total cable length between a RHM sensor and transmitter RHE or a barrier EZB must not exceed 100 meters. - The connection cable ARHE-C4 and ARHE-C6 are specified for -50°C to +105°C. Temperatures above must be avoided.
-Temporary temperatures below -50°C are allowed, if the cable is fed in a protecting tube. - The cable must be fixed close to the RHM in that way that no mechanical stress is applied to the cable gland of the RHM. - Always close unused cable glands and openings with dummy plugs - In accordance with details indicated on the ex-plate, the equipment may be used under conditions where ignitable atmospheres composed of a mixture of air and other gases, steam or dust are present.
-The equipment is not suitable for mines. - The sensors RHM are available for zone 0 and 1 (Ex ia or Ex ib) and for zone 2 (Ex nA) as well as for div 1 and 2.
-Refer to the letter plate of the RHM for the individual classification. - Regarding the installation of the transmitter RHE or the barrier EZB refer to the corresponding manual. - Field wiring of different intrinsically safe circuits shall be separated from each other by at least 0.25 mm thick insulation used on each conductor. - RHM with hazardous area approvals "C0", "CB", "C2" or "CN" must be grounded.
+For intrinsically safe RHM the cable between RHM and RHE (or barrier EZB) is intrinsically safe. - For safety reasons the total cable length between a RHM sensor and transmitter RHE or a barrier EZB must not exceed 100 meters. - The connection cables ARHE-C4 and ARHE-C6 are specified for -50°C to +105°C. Temperatures above must be avoided.
+Temporary temperatures below -50°C are allowed, if the cable is fed in a protecting tube. - The cable must be fixed close to the RHM in that way that no mechanical stress is applied to the cable gland of the RHM. - Always close unused cable glands and openings with dummy plugs. - All cable glands and dummy plugs not provided by Rheonik must comply with all national requirements. - In accordance with details indicated on the type label, the equipment may be used under conditions where ignitable atmospheres composed of a mixture of air and other gases, steam or dust are present.
+The equipment is not suitable for mines. - The sensors RHM are available for zone 0 and 1 (Ex ia or Ex ib) and for zone 2 (Ex ec) as well as for div 1 and 2.
+Refer to the type label of the RHM for the individual classification. - Regarding the installation of the transmitter RHE or the barrier EZB refer to the corresponding manual. - Field wiring of different intrinsically safe circuits shall be separated from each other by at least 0.25 mm thick insulation used on each conductor. - RHM with hazardous area approvals "C0", "CB", "C2" or "CN" must be grounded.
+Units with connection type "S" provide a grounding terminal on the stainless steel connection box, all other provide an M6 screw with lock washer on the RHM.